 An incident happened in Ontario, Canada, where a company recovered a stolen truck with the help of stellar dispatch software.
 According to South Simcoe Police report, the authorities intercepted the stolen trailer while it was heading towards a predictable direction south.
 The officers used real-time information from the truck’s owners to predict the travel course of the perpetrators, which led to the recovery of the commercial vehicle and the stolen goods.
 Although it didn’t help catch the driver who ran on foot, the tracking system provided significant assistance in retrieving the stolen cargo.

 Optimizes Routes To Avoid Hot Theft Spots

-Optimizing routes have never been easier with today’s tracking technology.
-Fleet managers and dispatchers can easily make adjustments with the course depending on driving conditions and hot theft spot updates.
+Optimizing routes have never been more accessible with today’s tracking technology.
+Fleet managers and dispatchers can easily adjust the course depending on driving conditions and hot theft spot updates.

-Route optimization through dispatch tracking is not only limited to finding the fastest way with the least traffic.
-It also includes finding the safest roads which offer the least chances of theft and knowing the times when cargo theft is most likely to occur.
+Route optimization through dispatch tracking is to find the fastest way with the least traffic.
+It also includes finding the safest roads that offer the least chances of theft and knowing when cargo theft is most likely to occur.

 Texas, Florida, Georgia, and California are the states with the most frequent cargo theft incidents.
 Thefts are more likely to happen on weekends and escalate during holidays.
 These are the crucial details that fleet managers should consider when planning routes and scheduling trips.
 Staying aware of the trends about hotspots and types of products that thieves love to steal would make it easier to plan out optimized routes.